digital-work-lab/open-source-project/03-python_1.md

 In this session (2x90 min), we will:

-- [ ] Create and run a python package command
+- [ ] Create and run a Python package command
 - [ ] Create and modify a dictionary data structure
 - [ ] Use an external library to read BibTeX records (as dicts)